 If you’re interested in learning more about Laser Vein removal please contact us for a consultation at 403.571.3141 or fill out our contact us form below.
 We will discuss your needs and concerns, and determine your best course of action.

-There is little to no downtime with laser treatment, however it is recommended that any vigorous activity be avoided for the first 24 hours after treatment.
-The treated area will become pink and the vein may be swollen temporarily and resemble a cat scratch.
-There should be little to no discomfort.
+There is little to no downtime with laser treatment, however it is recommended that any vigorous activity be avoided for the first 24 hours after.
+The treated area will become temporarily pink, resembling a cat scratch.
 Your skin will be sensitive to ultraviolet light, and you must avoid direct sun exposure.
 You need to cover your skin or use a good sunscreen whenever you go outdoors.
 Results will be slightly visible at the time of treatment and will significantly improve with 2 to 6 weeks of the treatment.
 Typically 2-3 treatments are required.